dashingsoft/pyarmor/docs/mode.rst

 * Mode 2

-In this mode, except that the obfuscated can't changed, there are 2 restricts:
+In this mode, except that the obfuscated scripts can't be changed, there are 2 restricts:

 - The entry script must be obfuscated
 - The obfuscated scripts could not be imported out of the obfuscated script